doc-ai/tensorio/README.md

 TensorIO implements no machine learning itself.
 Rather it relies on the power of an underlying machine learning library while taking care of the boilerplate code that is needed to get data into and out of a model.
 Such preparation includes quantization of inputs, image croping and scaling, normalization, byte order operations, and other transformations.
 Library adopters describe a model's expectations for inputs and outputs using json and then simply send native data types into a model and receive native data types back from it.
 TensorIO ensures the data is correctly pre- and postprocessed and that bytes are moved into and out of tensor buffers correctly.

-TensorIO is currently available for iOS and React Native with Android support expected by the end of Feb 2019.
+TensorIO is currently available for iOS, Android, and React Native for iOS.
+Android support for React Native is forthcoming.
 TensorIO supports TensorFlow Lite models and is extensible to other machine learning libraries.

 ### License